Podcast

 2. Why I Made This Podcast?

-The main reason that I created my podcast was simply to provide myself with an additional way to share my blog posts with a wider audience.
-I also like the idea of re-purposing my content into other formats that make it easier for me to reach a new audience.
+I created my podcast mainly to provide an additional way to share my blog posts with a broader audience.
+I also like the idea of re-purposing my content into other formats, making it easier for me to reach a new audience.

-I also think it can be a very smart marketing strategy to get my message out via many different avenues.
-This can be accomplished by creating written blog posts, audio podcasts, videos, and visuals such as infographics and SlideShare decks.
+I also think it can be a brilliant marketing strategy to get my message out via many avenues, such as creating blog posts, audio podcasts, videos, and visuals like infographics and PowerPoint presentations.

-And the amazing part is that all of these can be created from one blog post!
-And, when all used together, can help get my message out to a very wide audience, in their preferred format, which helps build my community, and helps me sell more books.
+And the significant part is they are all created from one blog post!
+And when all used together, it can help get my message out to a vast audience in their preferred format, which helps build my community, and allows me to sell more books.

-And, since I am continually showing my reading audience how and why they should be connecting with their audience on an emotional level, creating a podcast seemed like another great way for me to do this with my own audience.
+And, since I am continually showing my reading audience how and why they should connect with their audience on an emotional level, creating a podcast seemed like another great way for me to do this with my audience.

 3. What Is My Podcast About?

-Creating, writing, marketing, and making money by self-publishing non-fiction.
-I share with my listeners lots of actionable information that they can apply to all aspects of their own non-fiction book publishing – from writing, editorial, production, design, selling, and book marketing – AND provide practical tips, guidance, and strategies to help new and experienced authors sell more books for years to come.
+It is about creating, writing, marketing, and making money by self-publishing non-fiction.
+I share with my listeners lots of actionable information that they can apply to all aspects of their non-fiction book publishing – from writing, editorial, production, design, selling, and book marketing – AND provide practical tips, guidance, and strategies to help new and experienced authors sell more books for years to come.

 My podcasting equipment set up in my home office.